alphacode-ye/Hotel-Booking-System/README.md

 # Hotel Booking System

 ## Overview
 A console-based Hotel Booking System designed to help users manage hotel reservations.
 This app allows users to search for hotels, view room availability, make bookings, and manage reservations.
-The system utilizes object-oriented programming concepts, including inheritance and polymorphism, to improve programming skills in Java.
+The system utilizes object-oriented programming concepts, including inheritance and polymorphism, to improve programming skills in python.

 ## Features
 - **Hotel Search:** Find hotels based on location and rating.